ManasaMadiraju/ai201-project2-fitfindr-starter/README.md

 pip install -r requirements.txt
 ```

-Create a `.env` file in the project root (already in `.gitignore` — never commit it):
+Create a `.env` file in the project root:

 ```
 GROQ_API_KEY=your_key_here
 ```

-Get a free key at [console.groq.com](https://console.groq.com) — no credit card required.
+Get a free key at [console.groq.com](https://console.groq.com).

 Run the app: